 This is key for carving out those sharp lines and blending out those newfound cheekbones of yours.
 Our Aria 11 piece brush setcontains everything you need to get started.
 With brushes for both powder and cream contour, shaped to work with the natural grooves of your face.
 This brush set offers impeccable coverage, expert precision, and effortless blending for a seamless application every time.

 Contour is about precision.
 You need to be able to see what you’re working with - which is why a good quality mirror is important!
-We love the Tria trifold vanity mirror which features daylight LED’s, as well as 5x and 10x zoom mirrors, so you can make sure you don’t go too heavy on the contour.
-With standard bathroom lighting, we tend to over-contour due to the fluorescent lighting and rosy-hue lights provide opposite results.
-Bottom line - invest in a natural daylight LED mirror so you can see an accurate and true-to-life color-correct details.
+We love the Aura Vanity Mirror which features daylight LEDs, as well as detachable 15x mirror, so you can make sure you don’t go too heavy on the contour.
+With standard bathroom lighting, we tend to over-contour due to the fluorescent lighting and rosy-hue lights provide the opposite results.
+Bottom line - invest in natural daylight LED mirror so you can see accurate and true-to-life color-correct details.

 Beginner Kit:Instead of focussing too much on new products when you’re starting out, it’s best to get familiar with the techniques.
 Start with a classic matte bronzer on a tapered face brush and slowly build up color in the areas you want to create a shadow.

 Intermediate Kit:Once you’ve perfected your own contour map it’s time to add more dimension.
 If you’re looking to create a deeper shadow effect swap your bronzer for a contour powder.
 Cool-toned contour powders have a hint of grey in them to mimic the color of a shadow - giving you model-esque structure.
 On top of that think about the features you want to bring forward and add a brightening highlighting color to these areas.